railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 Logistics Configuration
 =======================

 In this section you'll see how to configure stock management to match your company's needs.
-Open ERP can handle many different situations by configuring it to behave as required.
+OpenERP can handle many different situations by configuring it to behave as required.

 .. index::